 Pain in the Back, Neck, and Shoulders – Poor posture can cause stiffness or pain in any of these areas.
 The longer you sit or stand with bad posture, the more pronounced these pains are likely to be.

 Slow Digestion – Poor posture is almost always because of slumping or slouching the shoulders and core.
-This can cause the digestive tract to be pressed, which can make any sort of digestion painful and more troublesome.
+This can cause the digestive tract to be pressed, making any digestion painful and more troublesome.

 Conventional treatment consists of:

 Ultimately, one of the most simple and effective evaluations is just holding a yardstick or comparable object against the patient’s back, so the two of you can definitely see any abnormalities.
-This comprehensive approach generally describes some of the very frequent chiropractic posture issues, including:
+This comprehensive approach generally describes some of the persistent chiropractic posture issues, including:

-This condition is much like genetically-induced kyphosis, since there’s no cure but there are several therapies available.
+This condition is much like genetically-induced kyphosis since there’s no cure, but several therapies are available.
 In extreme cases, surgery may be necessary.

-Exercise – Both regular exercise as well as posture specific exercises can help strengthen the body and improve overall posture.
+Exercise – Both regular exercises and posture-specific exercises can help strengthen the body and improve overall posture.
 This might include moves that especially work the core, back, and shoulders.

 Find Some Triggers – Bad posture is a tough habit to break.
 It can help to give yourself constant reminders.
 Ask a friend to remind you when they see you slouching.
 Post sticky notes all over the mirror or your desk at work.
 Set intermittent alarms on your phone.
 Do whatever it takes to bring good posture to the forefront of your mind.

 Get Chiropractic Care – This is actually a great place to start for correcting poor posture.
 Posture specialty chiropractors can eliminate painful areas of the spine that may be contributing to poor posture.
-They may also help to increase flexibility, improve mobility, as well as give you some simple everyday tips for getting your posture and basic spinal health in check.
+They may also help increase flexibility, improve mobility, and give you some simple everyday tips for getting your posture and basic spinal health in check.